o2r-project/erc-spec/docs/spec/index.md

 ### Software metadata

-An ERC SHOULD provide a machine readable list of software that is contained.
+An ERC SHOULD provide a machine readable list of software that is contained in the runtime environment to support reproducibility in case the runtime image and manifest are not usable anymore.
-This list can have different formats for different use cases or depending on the source of information, which is probably a tool rather than manual creation.
+This list can have different formats for different use cases or depending on the source of information, which is probably a tool rather than manual creation, for example package managers.
 The information can also be quite extensive.

 Therefore this information MUST NOT be included in the ERC configuration file but SHOULD be referenced from there to support implementing tools.

-The software metadata documents, if present, MUST be listed as paths relative to the base directory.
+The metadata documents MUST be listed as paths relative to the base directory and MUST be plain text files.

-Information on the format of the files SHOULD be conveyed to both human and machine users based on file name and file extension.
+Information on the format of the files SHOULD be conveyed to human users based on file name and file extension, for example `dpkg_installed-package-list.txt`.

-Further details are unspecified here but could be defined in specification extensions.
+Further details are unspecified here.

+Example for software metadata file listing in the ERC configuration file.

 ```yml
 ---